How to Design an Awesome Flyer (Even if You’re Not a Designer)

-Design Shack reader Abigail used our Design Dilemma form to ask about flyer design.
+Design Shack reader Abigail submitted a Design Dilemma to ask about flyer design.
 After reading through our tips on designing presentations, she wanted to know how she could apply similar advice to flyer design.
 In our presentation article, we advised designers to keep their slides painfully simple, but flyers understandably must contain more information than a simple headline.

 We’re going to answer Abigail’s question with a full-on flyer design project that you can either browse through for general design advice or follow along with for some solid experience.

 Download thousands of beautiful flyer templates, flyer mockups, and stunning print templates with an Envato Elements membership.
 It starts at $16 per month, and gives you unlimited access to a growing library of over 2,000,000 design assets, themes, photos, graphics, and more.

 Flash Sale Flyer